 Sallie Mae and Gallup teamed up to determine how families really pay for college and the results were surprising – at least to me.
-Interviewing 1,404 respondents by telephone during the month of May, the study found that the majority of student’s expenses are absorbed by their parents.
-No surprise there.
+Interviewing 1,404 respondents by telephone from May 1, 2008 through June 1, 2008, the study found that the majority of student’s expenses are absorbed by their parents.

 Average percentage of total cost of attendance paid for each source